Re: 90-Day IRP Immediate Driving Prohibition (Client 2303)

 HELD: NOT GUILTY:

-On pre-trial application by defence, charge of over 80 mg stayed.
+On pre-trial application by defense, charge of over 80 mg stayed.
 At trial held “the officers must have been mistaken about the speed the motorcycle was traveling”.
 Insufficient evidence to find that his ability to drive was impaired.
 ACQUITTED ON ALL CHARGES.

 Re: Over 80 mg (Client 908)